 The causes are not well understood currently.
 Experts relate it to obesity, venous incompetence and venous hypertension.
 Venous incompetence refers to leaky valves while venous hypertension is raised pressure in leg veins.
 It is directly linked with these vein abnormalities, and studies show that approximately 2/3 of people suffering from this condition are obese.

 What are the Symptoms?

 Lipodermatosclerosis can affect one or both legs and has various signs and symptoms that show up on the lower legs.
 These include hardening or thickening of the skin, varicose veins, swelling, leg ulcers, pain, redness and scarring.
 It also involves tapering of the legs above the ankles to result in an inverted ‘champagne bottle’ or ‘bowling pin’ appearance.

 Types of Lipodermatosclerosis

 There are two types to this condition; acute and chronic.
 Acute occurs without any preceding illness or local injury.
 It involves painful inflammations, redness and scaling of the skin.
 Generally, this type affects only middle-aged people.
 Chronic lipodermatosclerosis develops gradually over a period of time and involves pigmentation, skin hardening, leg ulcers, varicose veins.

 How is Lipodermatosclerosis Diagnosed and Treated?

 To decide on the right lipodermatosclerosis treatment, it is important to diagnose it first.
 Lipodermatosclerosis can only be diagnosed clinically.
-Make an appointment at South Texas Vein Institute in Edinburg to get started.
+Make an appointment at DHR Health Vein Institute to get started.
 Contact our office today to book your appointment.